Q1: What is the foundation of science?

 Q17: Describe the importance of water and its properties, including how it affects daily life.

-Answer: Water is vital for survival, supporting life and daily activities.
+Ans: Water is essential for all life and for many daily activities.

 Q18: Discuss how science helps us understand ecosystems and food, with examples.

-- For food, science explains how seeds grow into plants using water, sunlight, and nutrients, helping farmers improve crop yields, like rice or wheat in India.
+- For food, science teaches how seeds grow into crops using sunlight, water and nutrients, helping farmers improve yields (for example, choosing the right methods for growing rice or wheat).